-In June 2015 the Company entered into a Joint Venture Agreement ("JVA") with CKR Carbon Corporation ("CKR"; which acquired the Company's original JV partner, Micron Investments Pty.
+In June 2015 the Company entered into a Joint Venture Agreement ("JVA") with CKR Carbon Corporation ("CKR"; which acquired the original JV firm, Micron Investments Pty.
 Ltd].
 It requires our joint venture partner to provide the Company with \$180,000 in cash, to spend \$1.1 million dollars towards building a graphite processing plant, and to cover all plant operational expenses for the first five months of commercial operations.
 In exchange, our partner will receive, upon achievement of certain milestones, up to a 63% interest in the mining and mineral rights held by the Company.